apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-PrincipalId-Groovy.md

 }
 ```

 Note that the `uid` attribute in the above example is resolved internally as a multivalued attribute, as should all attributes when fetched by CAS.
 So
 the above example uses the `[0]` syntax to fetch the first value of the attribute.

-## External
+{% endtab %}

+{% tab groovyprincipalid External %}

 Reference the groovy script as an external resource outside the service configuration.
 The script must return a single `String` value.